Want to be more productive? But there are so many things to do that it doesn’t seem like enough time to get it all done.

 What beliefs reduce your ability to be successful and productive?

-Are you addicted to busy?
+Are you addicted to being busy?
 Check this chart out and determine if you need help moving from busy to productive.

-|Talking about what you have to do||Express task that you have completed|
+|Talking about what you have to do||Talking about what you have completed|

-|Express how little time you have to get things done||Make time for things that are important|
+|Express how little time you have to get things done||Make time for important things|

 |Multitask||Focus on one task at a time|

-|Talk about making change||Able to execute changes in behavior|
+|Talk about making a change||Able to execute changes in behavior|

 |Respond quickly||Take your time to respond|

 |No clear mission||Have a mission in life|

 |Spread yourself too thin||Think before you say yes|